 - The official North Korean newspaper, Rodong Sinmun, is first published under the name Chongro.

-- World War II: Units of the British Army land at Walcheren in the Netherlands.
+- World War II: Units of the British Army land at Walcheren.

 - World War II: Matanikau Offensive begins during the Guadalcanal Campaign and ends three days later with an American victory.